catamphetamine/webpack-isomorphic-tools/README.md

   debug: true, // is false by default

   // By default it creates 'webpack-assets.json' file at
-  // webpack_configuration.output.path (which is your project folder).
+  // webpack_configuration.context (which is your project folder).
   // You can change the assets file path as you wish
   // (therefore changing both folder and filename).
   //
   // The folder derived from this parameter will also be used
   // to store 'webpack-stats.debug.json' file in case you're in debug mode
   //
-  // (relative to webpack_configuration.output.path which is your project folder)
+  // (relative to webpack_configuration.context which is your project folder)
   // (these aren't actually 'stats', these are some values derived from Webpack 'stats')
   webpack_assets_file_path: 'webpack-stats.json', // is 'webpack-assets.json' by default